Strong noise sensitivity and random graphs: Noise sensitivity of witness-transitive functions

-\end{proposition} \begin{proof} The fact that the $X_n$ converges in distribution to a Poisson random variable under the given assumptions follows from a standard application of the Chen-Stein method (see, e.g.,~\cite{AGG}*{Theorem~1} and~\cite{JLR}*{Theorem~6.24}).
-Indeed, writing $I_W = \One_{\{\omega_W\equiv 1\}}$ for $W\in\cW_1$ we see that $\P(I_W) = p^{|W|} = o(1)$ thanks to the assumption $(1-p) |W_\star| \to \infty$.
-As these indicators are positively related by FKG, we can invoke a simplified form of the Chen-Stein method (see~\cite{JLR}*{Theorem~6.24}), at which point the assumptions~\eqref{eq-poisson-hypo-moments} imply that
+\begin{pf} The fact that the $X_n$ converges in distribution to a Poisson random variable under the given assumptions follows from a standard application of the Chen--Stein method; see, for example,~\cite {AGG}, Theorem~1, and~\cite{JLR}, Theorem~6.24.
+Indeed, writing $I_W = \One_{\{\omega_W\equiv1\}}$ for $W\in\cW_1$ we see that $\P(I_W) = p^{\vert W\vert} = o(1)$ thanks to the assumption $(1-p) \vert W_\star\vert\to\infty$.
+As these indicators are positively related by FKG, we can invoke a simplified form of the Chen--Stein method (see~\cite{JLR}, Theorem~6.24), at which point the assumptions of~\eqref{eq-poisson-hypo-moments} imply that

-Linking the above to strong noise sensitivity will be achieved by the next key definition, which we phrase for general monotone Boolean functions (not necessarily witness-transitive) as it may be of independent interest. \begin{definition} A sequence $(f_{n})$ of monotone increasing Boolean functions is said to be \emph{1-witness-disjoint} if
+Linking the above to strong noise sensitivity will be achieved by the next key definition, which we phrase for general monotone Boolean functions (not necessarily witness-transitive) as it may be of independent interest.
+The proof of Proposition~\ref{proppoisson-WD} will be continued after this detour.